mohinderps/frontend-take-home/README.md

 # Expectations

-We care about -
+We care about:

-1. Fidelity - how close to the design did you get?
+1. Fidelity - How close to the design did you get?
-2. Code quality - how reusable is your code?
+2. Code quality - How reusable is your code?
-3. Approach - why did you pick your architecture?
+3. Approach - Why did you pick your architecture?
 What were the other approaches you considered?
-4. Estimation - you set the deadline for this.
+4. Estimation - You set the deadline for this.
 Your only obligation is to meet your own deadline.

 If you are unable to complete all the tasks - make a product decision and explain to us why it was justified.